Student Conduct, Discipline, and Due Process

 Date Adopted: 01-28-86

-E. Probation--probation may be imposed not to exceed one academic year and may include suspension of certain other privileges during the probationary period.
+- Probation – a period during which the student must demonstrate compliance with Student Code of Conduct.
+Probation may be imposed for a period not to exceed one academic year and may include suspension of other privileges during the probation period.

 - Suspension – separation from the College for a specified period of time; e.g., one semester, two semesters, etc. A suspended student may re-enroll or resume attendance in accordance with guidelines outlined in the Student Code of Conduct.

 - Expulsion – a permanent removal from the College.
 This means the student may no longer participate in any College activity or be on campus for any purpose.

 Due Process is the guarantee of student civil rights under the Constitution of the United States and the laws and regulations of the State of Michigan and Lake Michigan College.
 Due Process is that process which prevents rights from being taken away from an individual without notice and an opportunity to respond to allegations.

 Due process requires that the Vice President Student Engagement and Support, or her/his designee shall meet with the student as soon as possible after the alleged violation of the Student Code of Conduct and at such meeting the Vice President Student Engagement and Support, or her/his designee, shall provide the student with (1) notice of the alleged violation(s) of the Student Code of Conduct, (2) the facts upon which the alleged violation(s) is/are made, and (3) an opportunity to discuss the alleged violation(s) and respond.
 Within five (5) school days of the meeting, the Vice President Student Engagement and Support, or her/his designee, will provide the student with notice of the decision and information regarding the appeal process, if applicable.